AlexCovone/SoundScript/README.md

 ### **Translation**

-SoundScript leverages the capabilities of Microsoft Azure Cognitive Services to enhance its translation capabilities.
+SoundScript leverages Microsoft Azure Cognitive Services and utilizes customized pretrained models to enhance its translation capabilities.

 Users are able to select from 15 languages for their desired translation.
 Through the integration of Microsoft Azure Cognitive Services, the spoken words are instantly translated into the target language text, ensuring seamless and accurate real-time translation.